-Display the pan or tilt position as a text overlay
+How to display the pan or tilt position as a text overlay

 It may be useful to retrieve, for instance from a recorded video, the pan or tilt position in degrees in which an event has taken place.
 This can be obtained by including the position in the image as a text overlay, using a so-called modifier.